yisas93/Yisas93/README.md

 I'm a developer with a strong foundation in programming fundamentals:
 My skills include:

--Writing clean, maintainable code in languages like JavaScript, Python, and Java
+-Writing clean, maintainable code in languages like JavaScript and Python

 -Developing basic front-end applications using HTML, CSS, and JavaScript